razorblade42/Automation-scripts/browser_notification_sender/README.md

 # Browser Notification Sender

-This python program will send sends browser notifications to other linked devices from your device using .
+This python program will send messages as a browser notifications to other linked devices from your device.

 ## Installation